 Troubled Early Years, and Rising Above Adversity

-Yet Angelou’s childhood would be fraught with grief; when her father returned her and her brother into her mother’s care, Angelou faced sexual abuse from her mother’s boyfriend, known as Freeman.
+Yet Angelou’s childhood would be fraught with grief; when her father returned Maya and her brother into their mother’s care, Angelou faced sexual abuse from her mother’s boyfriend, known as Freeman.
 She would become silent for nearly five years; after telling her brother about the abuse who in turn informed the family, Freeman was consequently jailed only for a day, but then murdered a few days later allegedly by Angelou’s uncles.
 Though Angelou had support from her family, sexual abuse was a subject even more stigmatized within the African American community back then than today.
 Resources and medical facilities dealing with specific sexual problems were not readily available, especially to African Americans, and recovering from such traumatic experiences was particularly challenging.
 Angelou would become one among many strong women to overcome this in solidarity of sexual abuse survivors.
 Because Angelou believed it was her voice which resulted in Freeman’s death, she refused to speak; symbolic of the life which many women in her community faced, she was voiceless.
-Yet it was through this difficult period that she cultivated a deep love for literature and writing, learning to listen to the world she lived in and gain her courage.
+Yet it was through this difficult period that she cultivated a deep love for literature and writing, learning to listen to the world she lived in and gaining her courage.

 She returned to live with her grandmother in St. Louis, and through the help of her teacher Mrs. Bertha Flowers and inspirational works by Charles Dickens, William Shakespeare, Edgar Allan Poe, Frances Harper, Anne Spencer, and Jessie Fauset, Angelou began to speak once more.
 Her voice would return to ultimately become one of the most powerful and passionate of her generation and several which followed.